 The most noticeable effect was the reduction of glucose lowering medication.
 Overall, in 49% of the participants using glucose lowering drugs, it was considered medically justified to downscale their glucose lowering medication or even stop all glucose lowering medication completely within the 6 months of the programme (11 patients were able to come off insulin).
 This is in line with two recent international papers on the reversal of T2D in obese patients, which also described that reduction of medication is achievable using intensive lifestyle and nutritional programmes.
 The DiRECT study35 as well as the Virta-Health trial36 achieved a 46%-58% remission rate of T2D reflected by a reduction in HbA1c and reduction in medication use.
-The DiRECT study used a total, very low-calorie diet replacement and structured support for long-term weight loss management in 306 T2D patients.35 The VirtaHealth trial evaluated a novel care model providing
+The DiRECT study used a total, very low-calorie diet replacement and structured support for long-term weight loss management in 306 T2D patients.35 The VirtaHealth trial evaluated a novel care model providing continuous remote care with medication management based on biometric feedback combined with nutritional ketosis in 349 T2D patients.
+Both the DiRECT and Virta-Health study followed participants for 1 year.
+A reduction in medication use can contribute to reduced healthcare costs.
+We are currently performing a health economics analysis to elaborate further on this.

-0% 6 months Baseline Percentage of participants who changed glucose-Figure 1 lowering medication use from baseline to 6 months (n=72).
+Figure 1 Percentage of participants who changed glucose-lowering medication use from baseline to 6 months (n=72).